Rikemannen/obsidian-sync/Journal/September 06 2025.md

 Anyways after cleaning was done (done=i didnt have to do anything else) i played naval warfare, this time with pc+main and laptop+alt, to control a ship and a plane for the ship.
 I played with yahya (idk if i mentioned them?) and some other awesome people.
 But there were some guys who took the big ships when we got killed and drove them the wrong way/out of the map.

 After a while we had guests over, our "neighbours", two random people and my brother's friend (theyre going golfing tomorrow with him, he is sleeping over.
 Now that i think about it, i havent had a sleepover with anyone for years.
 God im so lonely.
 I dont *like* it, i *tolerate* it.
 Nah i just *live* with it.
+I also let the other guy who was here play on my computer, i think he liked it, computer means laptop btw.
+The other guy sleeping over had his Xbox...

 We ate fried chicken for dinner, and some chocolate cake for dessert.
 I loved the chicken but not the cake.
 I dont like cake.
 It was chocolate cake thing that i bake sometimes, with some chocolate spread and chocolate shards (?) and some milk chocolate things.
 Basically just chocolate. (i got hamburger for lunch btw)